When You Are Asked the Baby Question

 Justin and Lindsey Holcomb

-Justin Holcomb, PhD, is a minister and professor at Reformed Theological Seminary and Gordon-Conwell Theological Seminary.
 Lindsey A. Holcomb, MPH, works in non-profit development and is an advocate for survivors of abuse.
-Lindsey and Justin, conduct a variety of training seminars on parenting topics such as child sexual abuse prevention, body image, and how to talk about sex.
+She is a former case manager at a sexual assault crisis center and a domestic violence shelter and is the cofounder of REST (Real Escape from the Sex Trade).
+Lindsey is also the award-winning coauthor of God Made All of Me, God Made Me in His Image, God Made Babies, Is It My Fault?, and Rid of My Disgrace.
+Lindsey and her husband, Justin, conduct a variety of training seminars on parenting topics such as child sexual abuse prevention, body image, and how to talk about sex.
 They also provide trainings on how to prevent, recognize, and respond to child, sexual, and domestic abuse.
-They are the coauthors of God Made Babies, God Made In His Image, God Made All of Me, Is It My Fault?, Rid of My Disgrace, and the minibook, Children and Trauma.
+The Holcombs live in Orlando and are parents of two daughters.

 Add Comment